kaiewiggins/kaiewiggins.github.io/_posts/2020-03-27-COVID-19-Response.md

 date: 2020-03-27
 category: news
 ---

-COVID-19 is causing widespread, rapid change around the world, and tbh it's hard to know what to say or how best to respond.

-As a writer and freelancer, my lifestyle already looked a lot like self-isolation, except for creative writing workshops and speaking engagements, so for the moment, it's close to business-as-usual.
+TBH it's hard to know what to say or how best to respond.
+As a writer and freelancer, my lifestyle already looked a lot like self-isolation, except for creative writing workshops and speaking engagements, so for the moment, it's (almost) business-as-usual.
 I'll be working on sequel rewrites, keeping up newsletters and book marketing efforts, and priotizing freelancing a little more than I had been to make up shortfalls.

 But I know a ton of people are going through a tough time financially or have lost their jobs entirely, at least during the regional lockdowns.
 I don't have enough of a backlist built up to offer much for free, but here's a list of libraries and subscription services where you can find ebooks of Blind the Eyes:

 - [Vancouver Public Library](https://vpl.bibliocommons.com/item/show/6786290038)
 - [Scribd](https://www.scribd.com/book/387925871/Blind-the-Eyes-Threads-of-Dreams-1)